Catalog Templates

 GenerateMajorChannels: false

-we generate the following minor channels (again filtering out olm.bundle objects):
+we generate the following minor channels (again filtering out large bundle metadata):

 ---